Computer Use Policy

 Depending upon the severity of the incident sanctions might include warning, temporary or permanent suspension of computer privileges, suspension or termination.
 Persons who engage in activities that violate state and federal law will be referred to the proper law enforcement authorities.

 Sargent Hall has a wireless network and over 3000 public ports in the classrooms, library, cafeteria and lobby which allow users to plug in their laptop for email and internet access.
-The Symantec Antivirus program is available free of charge to all registered students and can be downloaded from the MySuffolk triple bar menu.
-Students must keep their systems up-to-date with the latest security updates and current virus definitions from Symantec or any antivirus program.
+The Sophos Antivirus program is available free of charge to all registered students and can be downloaded from the MySuffolk portal triple bar menu.
+Students must keep their systems up-to-date with the latest security updates and current virus definitions.

 If your laptop causes suspicious traffic over the network, it will be suspended from the network until it is checked by ITS Tech Support.